GTreeSoftware/DB-Enhance/readme.md

 The datasets can be accessed via: https://pan.baidu.com/s/1_7TP1-p5KLkiOFiG3iGk-A. Its extraction code is: dbhq.

 ### Software:
-We also provide an easy-to-use function in the Neuron tracing software GTree.
-This function allows  user to load the trained model and testing image, and predict the neuron probability.
-It can be accessed via: https://pan.baidu.com/s/1ya4LP_sjLJsAyYMn7zjnvQ .
-The code is ced5.
+We also provide an easy-to-use Neuron Segmentation software GTree with graphics interaction.
+This Software allows user to load the trained model (DHPR model and USES model) and testing image.
+Then the predicted neuron probability by the trained model is achieved and can be visualized in the software.
+The software is accessed via: https://pan.baidu.com/s/1t9CpQ_3cgkLkXbWMi0Uqyw  .
+The code is josz.

 ### Training datasets for Brain-scale:
 We also publish our typical training datasets with 300 neuronal images from brain-scale neuronal dataset to encourage the study of neuron reconstruction.